Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 529 trips per day across all routes, which translates to approximately 45 weekly trips per individual stop.
+Transport accessibility is rated as excellent, with residents typically located 134 meters from the nearest transport stop.
+Service frequency averages 529 trips per day across all routes, equating to approximately 45 weekly trips per individual stop.

 Frequently Asked Questions - Transport